tygentai/tygent-py/docs/editor-extensions/README.md

 ## Troubleshooting
 - **Command unavailable** – ensure the extension is enabled and you are running the correct command (`Tygent: Enable Agent` in VS Code or `Tygent: Enable Agent (Cursor)` in Cursor).
-- **Nothing happens** – check whether the file already contains `tygent.install()`; the extensions intentionally avoid inserting duplicate snippets.【F:vscode-extension/src/extension.ts†L9-L24】【F:cursor-extension/src/extension.ts†L22-L48】
+- **Nothing happens** – check whether the file already contains `tygent.install(`; the extensions intentionally avoid inserting duplicate snippets.【F:vscode-extension/src/extension.ts†L1-L38】【F:cursor-extension/src/extension.ts†L1-L53】
 - **Wrong file type** – the Cursor command warns when the active document is not a Python file.
 Switch back to your agent module and re-run the command.【F:cursor-extension/src/extension.ts†L16-L48】

 Need more help?
 File an issue in this repository with details about your editor version and the Python agent you are converting.